 As well as completing a minimum of 3 activities over a half term, there will be an expectation that children complete weekly Reading, Spelling and Maths activities.

 Reading should be part of a child’s regular routine.
 Children should be reading several times a week.
 We expect a comment or signature at least three times per week.
 In EYFS/KS1 a minimum of 10-15 minutes each time is recommended and in KS2 this should increase to up to 25-30 minutes.

 Book bags, with the children’s Home Reading Book, should be brought into school every day and taken home at the end of every day.
 Reading records will be taken out and checked on Wednesday.
 They will be returned to the children’s book bags and returned home by Friday.

 Reading is a fundamental skill and children should be encouraged to read a wide range of reading material to help develop a wide and varied vocabulary.
 It is important to read to children as well as hear them read.
 There is no requirement to rush through a reading scheme or only read a reading scheme book.
 It is far more important that children develop a love of reading and are fully developing their comprehension skills in addition to decoding as they progress with reading.

 We expect children to regularly practise maths skills.
-Children from years 1-6 will receive weekly maths activities on Mathletics.
+Children from years 1-6 will receive regular maths activities on Mathletics.
 This will be set by class teachers to further develop skills which have already been taught or what is currently being taught.